jchip/string-array/README.md

 // r2 === { prefix: "test", array: ["1","2","3"], remain: "" }
 ```

+* Elements are automatically treated as strings, so quotes `'`, `"` and backtick are taken as part of element.

 * All leading and trailing whitespaces are automatically `trim`ed.

 * Can't have these characters in elements: `,` `[` `]`